sidd91/AlexnetBenchmarking/README.md

 9. Create a new configuration and choose the following options

-10. Go the Application tab and select the processor
+10. Go to the Application tab and select the processor

 11. In the console window.
 Go to the SDK console and click on the plus(+) icon and select the COM port of your device.